|

 Eowyn clamped her hand over his mouth.

-"Legolas!" she whispered, desperately, as they wrestled
+"Legolas!" she hissed, desperately, as they wrestled

 in the bedroll, "hush, my love, shhhhh, shhhhh!
-I am not

-the bear; I am not the bear!"
+I am not the bear; I am not the bear!"

 He continued to struggle for just a moment longer, then she felt